danielrotstein/expensebook/journals/daniel_rotstein.md

 Today, I worked on:

-* Getting the login page up & running.
+* Getting the login page up&running.

 While I was driving, Olivia, Alex and George helped out to implement the login code.
 We got it to work, so now we can successfully login with the username/password credentials, we created in the backend.